 It’s also ready in 30 minutes, which makes it a fabulous meal for any night of the week.

-- Fettuccine pasta—this is the classic pasta for Fettuccine Alfredo.
+- Fettuccine pasta—This is the classic pasta for Fettuccine Alfredo.
 If it’s not your favorite, use another type of pasta that makes you happy.
-Bow ties are an excellent choice, especially if you’re serving kids.
+Bow ties and penne pasta are a excellent choices, especially if you’re serving kids.
+Cream sauces do well with long stranded noodles.

-- Shrimp—we purchased peeled, deveined shrimp in the freezer section of our grocery store.
+- Fresh Shrimp—We purchased peeled, deveined shrimp in the freezer section of our grocery store.
 You can purchase them fresh, too, though you might have to peel and devein them.
 That will take more time than it takes to make this alfredo recipe.

-- Cajun seasoning—this is a mixture of several different spices, including several peppers.
+- Cajun spice– This is a mixture of several different spices, including several peppers.
 You should be able to find this in the spice aisle at your local grocery store!
-There are lots of brands and different levels of spice.
-If you want to make homemade Cajun seasoning, have at it!
+There are lots of brands and different levels of spice., or make your own homemade Cajun seasoning.
+Make your own or use just cayenne pepper.

-- Salt and pepper—if your sauce needs a little extra seasoning, add these!
+- Coarse kosher salt and black pepper—If your sauce needs extra seasoning, add these!
 We don’t always add them in because the sauce has great flavor already.

 - Cook the fettuccine pasta.
-Read the pasta’s packaging, and boil until the pasta is cooked through but still has some shape to it.
-(This is called al dente.)
+Cook the pasta according to package instructions in salted water to al dente, remember it will cook a little more when tossed in the sauce.
 Drain it in a colander, drizzle with a little olive oil to prevent it from sticking to itself and set it aside.

 - Sear the andouille sausage in a large skillet with high sides over medium-high heat.
 We’ll do this to crisp up the sausage casing, as well as warm the meat through.
 When crispy and browned, remove the sausage from the pan.
 Slice into rounds and set aside for later.